Washington First-Time Home-Buying Assistance Programs & Grants

 Department of Veterans Affairs (VA) Loans

-Active-duty members of the military, veterans, and eligible family members may apply for loans backed by the Department of Veterans Affairs.
+Active members of the military, veterans, reservists, and surviving spouses who are eligible may apply for loans backed by the Department of Veterans Affairs.
 Here are some of the advantages:

 • VA loans, which can be used to buy, build, or improve homes, have lower interest rates than most other mortgages and don’t require a down payment.
 Most borrowers pay a one-time funding fee that can be rolled into the mortgage.